 - Columns specifications that allow you to enable, for example, only managers to see salaries in their department.

-CA Live API Creatorenforces the underlying security provisions regardless of which defined resource is used.
+Layer7 Live API Creatorenforces the underlying security provisions regardless of which defined resource is used.

-For more information about authentication, see Authentication.
+For more information about authentication and authorization, see Securing APIs.